Lamborghini Arena: An Event for all the Senses

 The last Countach ever built in silver, greeting a photographer

 Or the last Jalpa, which even bears Ferruccio's personal signature on the inside of the glove compartment.
 This magnificent example of a Jalpa was originally ordered by a well-known German Lamborghini collector who knew Ferruccio personally.
-The yellow color of the car is combined with a contrasting blue interior.
+The yellow colour of the car is combined with a contrasting blue interior.
 The roof can be removed when the weather permits, as was the case at Imola.

 The last Jalpa ever built with the original personal signature of Ferruccio.
 Very unique.